 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

-Find the best exchange rate and low fees when you send money to Nepal from the United States.
+Find the best exchange rate and low fees when you send money to Nepal from the US.

 Banks versus money transfer services

-As the Nepalese Rupee is an exotic currency within global markets, most banks will not offer you the option of sending Nepalese Rupees overseas.
-Instead, you may need to send US Dollars which can then be converted into Nepalese Rupees at your recipient’s bank.
+Because the Nepalese rupee is an exotic currency within global markets, most banks won’t offer the option of sending Nepalese rupees overseas.
+Instead, you may need to send US dollars, which can then be converted into Nepalese rupees at your recipient’s bank.

-Banks aren’t necessarily the cheapest option when it comes to international money transfers as they offer low exchange rates and charge high fees on transfers.
+And banks aren’t necessarily the cheapest option when it comes to international money transfers as they offer low exchange rates and charge high fees on transfers.
 A more cost-effective option is to use a specialist money transfer company that, rather than offering a diverse array of products and services, concentrates solely on moving money internationally.
-Such companies typically offer better exchange rates, lower fees and faster processing times.
+These companies typically offer better exchange rates, lower fees and faster processing times.

-John’s 19-year-old daughter Amanda has gone to Nepal for a backpacking holiday to “find herself”.
-Unfortunately, after a couple months of travelling, Amanda’s bank balance is starting to get low.
-She phones home to ask her dad to send her $1,000 and when John discovers his bank won’t allow him to send money to Nepal, he jumps online to compare the services of different money transfer providers.
-The results of his comparison are below.
+John’s 19-year-old daughter Amanda has gone to Nepal for a backpacking holiday.
+Unfortunately, after a couple months of traveling, Amanda’s bank balance is starting to get low.
+She calls home to ask her dad to send her $1,000, and when John discovers his bank won’t allow him to send money to Nepal, he jumps online to compare the services of different money transfer providers.

 |Money transfer company 1||Money transfer company 2|